-Then your is secreted in human milk.
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for phenytoin and any potential adverse effects on the breastfed infant from phenytoin or from the underlying maternal condition
+Phenytoin is secreted in human milk.
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for extended phenytoin sodium capsules and any potential adverse effects on the breastfed infant from extended phenytoin sodium capsules or from the underlying maternal condition.